Opentrons/opentrons/protocol-designer/benchmarks/README.md

 Note: this tooling around benchmark testing is very minimal and subject to change!

-To run all PD benchmarks, navigate to the monorepo root dir and do `NODE_ENV=test node ./scripts/runBenchmarks.js protocol-designer/benchmarks/*.js`
+To run all PD benchmarks, `make -C protocol-designer benchmarks`.
+This will output to a file `protocol-designer/benchmarks/output/$(date_time)`.
+To set the name of the file, specify `benchmark_output`

 These benchmarks use [Nanobench](https://github.com/mafintosh/nanobench), so you can pipe the output to a file and compare benchmark runs with `yarn nanobench-compare fileA fileB`